gallettilance/gallettilance.github.io/final_project.md

  Your proposal should be submitted as `README.md` in your project GitHub repo.

-## Midterm Report and Presentation (Due 10/27)

- The midterm report and 5-minute presentation should include the following.
+## Project check-ins

+At your check-in please prepare
   - Preliminary visualizations of data.
   - Detailed description of data processing done so far.
   - Detailed description of data modeling methods used so far.
   - Preliminary results. (e.g. we fit a linear model to the data and we achieve promising results, or we did some clustering and we notice a clear pattern in the data)

- We expect to see preliminary code in your project repo at this point.

- Your report should be submitted as `README.md` in your project GitHub repo.

- The 5-minute presentation should be a recording uploaded to YouTube.
-Please add the video link to the beginning of your report.
+You will be asked questions about what you have done so far and what you plan to do next (and why).

 ## Final Report and Presentation (Due 12/10)

- The `README.md` in your project repo is the final report (reuse anything you want from the midterm report).
+ The `README.md` in your project repo is the final report.

  You must include the following:
   - **How to build and run the code (Include this first so we know how to reproduce your results).